Welcome to our FS1 class page!

 Hearing and learning songs and nursery rhymes is an important part of early reading.
 It helps children to explore sounds and to begin learning story language and story structures.

 Within nursery, we have maths input sessions everyday.
-The first week back we are learning all about the number 1!
+During this half term, we will be comparing quantities.
+Following this, we will be learning of various ways to represent number!
 There are also numerous mathematical activities within the continuous provision in which children can access during learning time.

 Here are some fun maths activities that you can try at home-